LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson1/Introduction_to_MongoDB.md

 - **Performance for Dynamic Queries**: Features requiring flexible querying across diverse user data, like personalized dashboards or advanced search functionalities, often resulted in slow query performance due to complex joins on large tables.
 - **Developer Velocity**: Developers spent significant time working around schema rigidity, often normalizing data that would be more naturally represented as nested documents, slowing down the development of new features and product iterations.

-## 3. The Solution: Embracing MongoDB for Data Agility
+## C. The Solution: Embracing MongoDB for Data Agility
 After evaluating various NoSQL options, GlobalConnect strategically adopted MongoDB, a document-oriented database, for several key components of their platform, primarily focusing on user profiles, project configurations, and flexible content storage.
 The decision was based on MongoDB's strengths:

 - **Flexible Schema**: MongoDB's document model allowed GlobalConnect to store data in a more natural, nested format, directly mapping to their application objects.
 This eliminated the need for rigid schema definitions, enabling rapid iteration on features with evolving data requirements.